fdev31/wlr-layout-ui/README.md

 ## Features

 - Load and save profiles
+- No grid snapping, but anchors in a smart way on overlap
 - Set the screen settings
-  - Layout: position, rotation and scale
+  - Layout: position, rotation, scale and flipping
   - Resolution
   - Refresh rate
 - Makes clean, easy to understand layouts, with no negative values of random offsets `</monk>`